 For more accommodation options in Tallinn check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 The Perfect 1-Day Tallinn Itinerary

 Even with just one day in the Estonian capital, this Tallinn travel itinerary will take you around the best places to visit in Tallinn.
 Focusing strongly on the myriad of sights in Tallinn’s Old Town, you’ll venture from Lower Town to nearby Upper Town.
 By the end you should feel like you’ve nearly lapped the entire city centre.

-However, before we get to our Tallinn itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Tallinn itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Recommendation: Get to know Tallinn through the eyes of a passionate local and learn about the city’s many tips, tricks and best-kept secrets on this amazing private walking tour.

 The perfect place to start your visit of Tallinn is with the adorably medieval lower part of the UNESCO heritage-listed Old Town.
 Making up most of Tallinn’s Old Town, Lower Town features quaint, meandering cobblestone streets and picture-perfect gabled houses, such as the iconic Three Sisters Boutique Hotel.
 You’ll be happy to get lost wandering around the admirably preserved town centre, given how easy it is to find your way back.